bhuvan-raj/AWS-Zero-to-Hero/Virtual Private Cloud(VPC)/README.md

 * **NACL:** Default NACL allows all inbound and outbound traffic
 * **Public IP:** EC2 instances get public IP by default

+## Components automatically created when we create a VPC

+When you create a Virtual Private Cloud (VPC) in AWS, it doesn't just create an empty shell.
+To ensure the network is functional and manageable from the start, AWS automatically provisions several "default" components.

+## 1. Default Route Table

+Every VPC must have a route table to direct network traffic.
+Upon creation, AWS generates a **Main Route Table**.

+* **Purpose:** It acts as the default routing logic for any subnet you create later that isn't explicitly associated with a different route table.
+* **Initial Rule:** It comes with a single "local" route that allows communication between all resources within the VPC CIDR block.

+## 2. Default Network ACL (NACL)

+A Network Access Control List (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.

+* **Default Behavior:** Unlike custom NACLs which deny all traffic by default, the **Default NACL** is configured to **allow all inbound and outbound traffic**.
+* **Scope:** It is automatically applied to any new subnet you create unless you specify otherwise.

+## 3. Default Security Group

+A security group acts as a virtual firewall for your instances (at the ENI level).

+* **Inbound Rules:** It allows all traffic from resources that are assigned to the **same security group**.
+* **Outbound Rules:** It allows all outbound traffic to any destination.
+* **Note:** If you launch an instance and don't specify a security group, this default one is automatically attached to it.

+## 4. Main DHCP Options Set

+To ensure your instances can communicate over the network using domain names, AWS creates and associates a DHCP (Dynamic Host Configuration Protocol) options set.

+* **Function:** This provides instances with configurations like domain name servers (AmazonProvidedDNS), domain names, and NTP servers.

+---

+### What is NOT created automatically?

+It is just as important to know what you have to build yourself.
+When you create a VPC via the API or "VPC Only" console option, the following are **missing**:

+* **Subnets:** You must define your own public or private subnets.
+* **Internet Gateway (IGW):** Your VPC has no internet access by default.
+* **NAT Gateways:** Required if you want private subnets to reach the internet.